centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 ### Restrictive User Role

-- Login to the CentralNic Resellers [Control Panel](//wi.rrpproxy.net/)
+- Login to the CentralNic Reseller [Control Panel](//account.centralnicreseller.com/)
 - Click on your username (top right)
 - Click on 'User management' from the dropdown menu
 - Create a new user by clicking on "Create new User"